kirstenronning/portfolio/portfolio.md

 [**Connection Map**](cpp-529-code-through-Ronning.html)

-This code-through walks through how to cretae a basic Connection Map, while also providing more advanced options to make your map unique.
+This code-through walks through how to create a basic Connection Map, while also providing more advanced options to make your map unique.
 While there are many methods to uploading maps in R, the **maps** and **leaflet** packages are two of the most accessible for completing the task.

 [**Lollipop Plots**](cpp-526-code-through-Ronning.html)